What is your general recommendation concerning alcohol

 consumption (i.e. standard drinks per day or week for women and men)?

-A. It's difficult to know exactly how much alcohol and in what form is ideal since it varies among individuals, but one or two ounces of wine or a few ounces of beer a day is more likely to be helpful than harmful.
+A. It's difficult to know exactly how much alcohol and in what form is ideal since it varies among individuals, but two to four ounces of wine or less than 10 ounces of beer a day is more likely to be helpful than harmful.
 Timing makes a difference, too.
 If you drink right before bed and that helps you sleep better, the benefits are enhanced.
 But if you drink right before bed and it disturbs your sleep, then any benefits of the alcohol are reversed by the sleep disturbance.
 It is best to have a little bit to drink a few hours before bed so that it does not disturb sleep.
 Bottom line, the benefits of such consumption and the amount varies among individuals, by the type of alcohol, ie, beer, wine, liquor, by the amount, and the time of day of consumption.
-The moderate consumption of alcohol does not destroy brain cells.
+Mild to moderate consumption of alcohol does not destroy brain cells.
 Mild consumption of red wine could be beneficial to health due to its content of resveratrol and polyphenols.